 Whether your cat is “fixed” or not, any cat is capable of peeing outside of the litter box.
 The question, then, to ask is: Why are they doing it?

 Many people think their cat is peeing where they shouldn’t to get back at them.
 But cats lack the human ego that is required to concoct such an unsubtle piece of revenge.
 Cats pee in inappropriate places in an effort to communicate something with their humans.
 Unfortunately they can't use their voices, so they resort to peeing instead!
 Although this doesn't quite make sense to us and can be frustrating, don't worry, we are here to help you out.

 The first thing they are usually trying to tell you is that something is medically or physically wrong with them.
 Peeing outside of the litter box can be a sign of a urinary tract infection, kidney disease, diabetes, hyperthyroidism and feline lower urinary tract disease.
-If your cat suddenly starts peeing where he shouldn’t, you need to get them to the vet and have them checked.
+If your cat suddenly starts peeing where he shouldn’t, you need to get him to the vet and have him checked.
 Any of these health issues, if left untreated, can become very serious.

 Older cats sometimes develop arthritis.
 This makes it very hard and painful for them to get in and out of the litter box if the sides are too tall, or if the box is placed somewhere that requires too much physical activity to get to, such as climbing stairs.
 This results in them just going outside of the box because getting in it, isn't easy it for them.
 Be mindful of this when your cat becomes a senior.

 Finally, if you have ruled out all illnesses and physical disabilities, it’s time to consider whether there is a behavioral reason your cat is peeing on places where they shouldn’t.
 Cats don’t like change and can be easily stressed.
 You can start assessing your surroundings.